Kingsley027/How-to-Create-a-GitHub-Portfolio/README.md

 **Step 2: Create a new repository with the _exact name as your username_.**

-My username is "**katiehuangx**", so I created a new repository named "**katiehuangx**".
+My username is "**Kingsley**", so I created a new repository named "**Kingsley**".
 This repository will contain the write-up of your profile.

 <kbd><img width="741" alt="Screenshot 2021-09-28 at 6 15 33 PM" src="https://user-images.githubusercontent.com/81607668/135102196-6eeea30a-a874-4fb3-a4f6-25db97d6c825.png"></kbd>